 - 1. 50% of patients can be optimally fitted with the standard edge lift. - 2.
 90% of patients can be optimally fitted using the standard 5 edge lifts Standard (0), Standard Increased (+1.00), Double Increased (+2.00), Standard Decreased (-1.00) and Double Decreased (-2.00). - 3.
 Judge edge lift immediately after insertion and again after 20 minutes. - 4.
 Lens discomfort on first insertion is most commonly associated with an excessive edge lift. - 5.
-Discomfort experienced on lens removal often indicates a tight edge; increase the edge lift. - 6.
+There should be some sensation on first insertion but this normally settles within 20 mins.
+Little or no sensation on first insertion is indicative of a tight edge lift. - 6.
+Discomfort experienced on lens removal after daily wear often indicates a tight edge; increase the edge lift. - 7.
 With the correct edge lift, with slight upward pressure on the edge of the lens at 6 o'clock via the lid, fluorescein should be seen to enter under the edge of the lens.
-Having to use excessive force indicates a tight edge. - 7.
-Judging the correct choice of edge lift is a combination of interpretation of the following 5 points: the fluorescein pattern, movement, comfort, how easy the lens is to remove and how easily fluorescein enters under the lens edge with upward pressure on the lens lower edge. - 8.
-Excessive force should not be required to remove the lens with a suction holder. - 9.
+Having to use excessive force indicates a tight edge. - 8.
+Judging the correct choice of edge lift is a combination of interpretation of the following 5 points: the fluorescein pattern, movement, comfort, how easy the lens is to remove, and how easily fluorescein enters under the lens edge with upward pressure on the lower lens edge. - 9.
+Excessive force should not be required to remove the lens with a suction holder. - 10.
 Changing the edge lift in most cases does not affect the fit over the cornea.
-However if the trial lens has an excessively tight edge causing the trial lens to bear mainly on the conjunctiva, increasing the edge lift may result in a flatter central fit than expected.
-To remedy, steepen the BC by 0.1 to 0.2mm. - 10.
+However, if the trial lens has an excessively tight edge causing the trial lens to bear mainly on the conjunctiva, increasing the edge lift may result in a flatter central fit than expected.
+To remedy, steepen the BC by 0.1 to 0.2mm. - 11.
 With the correct amount of edge lift, the conjunctival vessels will still be observed through the fluorescein.